studioespresso/craft3-facebook-catalog/README.md

 Both function take an `ElementQuery` as first parameter and will use the fields mapped in the plugin settings.

-An optional second parameter can be added with that contains these fixed field names and the names of the entry fields to which you want to map them.
+A second parameter (required) can be added with that contains these fixed field names and the names of the entry fields to which you want to map them.

        {{ craft.catalog.entries(products, {
             title: 'fieldHandle',